710.04 Meal Charges

 In accordance with state and federal law, the Tipton Community School District adopts the following policy to ensure school district employees, families, and students have a shared understanding of expectations regarding meal charges.
 The policy seeks to allow students to receive the nutrition they need to stay focused during the school day, prevent the overt identification of students with insufficient funds to pay for school meals, and maintain the financial integrity of the nonprofit school nutrition program.

-For all students when a balance reaches $0.00 students may charge 1 breakfast and 1 lunch per day.
-Ala Carte charges are not allowed.
+Payment of Meals For all students when a balance reaches $0.00 students may charge 1 breakfast and 1 lunch per day.
+Additional servings and Ala Carte charges are not allowed.
 This includes the purchase of milk or juice individually.

 Meal purchases are to be prepaid before meal service begins.
-Deposits can be made online at a designated website, https://www.payforit.net or money can be brought to any building office, for deposit.
-Students who do not have sufficient funds shall not be allowed to charge non-reimbursable meals or Ala Carte items until additional money is deposited in the student account.
+Deposits can be made online at a designated website, https://www.schoolcafe.com/TIPTONCS or money can be brought to any building office, for deposit.
+Students who do not have sufficient funds shall not be allowed to charge non-reimbursable meals, additional servings or Ala Carte items until a payment is made to bring the meal account into a positive balance with additional funds included for future meal purchases.

 Negative Account Balances